Friends Academy

 How does Friends Academy spend its money?

 Friends Academy directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Friends Academy tax-deductible?